openhab/openhab-addons/bundles/org.openhab.binding.miio/README.base.md

 | miio:basic       | For several basic devices like yeelights, airpurifiers.
 Channels and commands are determined by database configuration   |
 | miio:unsupported | For experimenting with other devices which use the Mi IO protocol                                                        |

-## Mi IO Devices

-!!!devices

-# Advanced: Unsupported devices

-Newer devices may not yet be supported.
-However, many devices share large similarties with existing devices.
-The binding allows to try/test if your new device is working with database files of older devices as well.
-For this, first remove your unsupported thing.
-Manually add a miio:basic thing.
-Besides the regular configuration (like ip address, token) the modelId needs to be provided.
-Normally the modelId is populated with the model of your device, however in this case, use the modelId of a similar device.
-Look at the openhab forum, or the openhab github repository for the modelId of similar devices.

-# Advanced: adding local database files to support new devices

-Things using the basic handler (miio:basic things) are driven by json 'database' files.
-This instructs the binding which channels to create, which properties and actions are associated with the channels etc.
-The config/misc/miio (e.g. in Linux `/opt/openhab2/config/misc/miio/`) is scanned for database files and will be used for your devices.
-Note that local database files take preference over build-in ones, hence if a json file is local and in the database the local file will be used.
-For format, please check the current database files in Openhab github.

 # Discovery

 The binding has 2 methods for discovering devices.
 Depending on your network setup and the device model, your device may be discovered by one or both methods.
 If both methods discover your device, 2 discovery results may be in your inbox for the same device.